-Spend the night on the historic Rideau Canal!
+Spend the night on a historic canal

-- Access to bathrooms (Check with the lock operators)
+- Access to bathrooms (check with the lock operators)

-- Unlimited access to surrounding attractions and services
+- Access to surrounding attractions and services

-Boaters are responsible for the care of their vessels during the mooring period.
+Boaters are responsible for the care of their own vessels during the mooring period.
 Vessels should not be left unattended for long periods of time.

 Blue lines are often used for additional mooring spaces following the day's last lockage.
 However, boaters must move their vessels off the blue line before the lock opens the next day.